reduxframework/docs/docs/configuration/objects/section.md

 |`opt_name`|string|Your unique [opt_name](../global_arguments.md#opt-name)|
 |`section_id`|string|Unique id of the section you wish to retrieve|

-Say you want to fetch a section object, you can easily do that.
-This may be useful if you wanted to check the section array by ID.
+Fetching a section object is easily achieved.
+This may be useful for checking the section array by ID.
 Returns `false` if the section cannot be identified.

 ```php
 $section = Redux::get_section( 'OPT_NAME', 'SECTION_ID' );
 ```
 ### Redux::get_sections()
-Now let's say you want to grab all sections for a given opt_name, you can do that too.
+Let's say you want to grab all sections for a given opt_name, you can do that too.

 *Arguments to pass in order of declaration:*
 |Name|Type|Description|